Minor hockey community reckons with Hockey Canada controversy | CBC News

 She said she think it's been valuable for her son.

-"It's actually bringing attention to making sure that isn't going to happen at this level, and teaching the kids about what's right and wrong and what you can't get away with anymore," she said.
-"And seeing people having to take responsibility for what's happened."
+"It's actually bringing attention to making sure that isn't going to happen at this level, and teaching the kids about what's right and wrong, what you can't get away with anymore and seeing people having to take responsibility for what's happened."

 'Tough discussions' needed, says expert